therealsphinx/support.balsamiq.com/content/sales/resellers.md

 Payment for subscription products is only available by automatic credit card payment.
 Because of subscription management, access, and permissions, these products are best purchased by the end-user instead of a reseller.

+**[Mockups 3 for JIRA Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview)** is a subscription product, sold by Atlassian.
+Please refer to [this FAQ for Resellers](https://www.atlassian.com/licensing/resellers/) for info.

 ## Will You Send the License to Our Customer?

 No. We only will send the receipt and License Information to the email address provided.